Types of Methods

 • Groups, teams and organisations

-Centering and Resilience with somatic practices, for groups and one-on-one, in person and online.
+Somatic and nature practices for resilience, for groups and one-on-one, in person and online.

 Making the way we live and work consistent with what kind of world we envision.
 If we want a society of justice, kindness, pleasure and freedom, can we be just, kind, sensitive and open with our own being, with those closest to us and with greater communities?

 To be present during this time is to feel fear, worry, grief and despair.
 It can also be a time of delight, centered calm, gratitude and active hope.
-As a conscious caring human, I believe it is important for us to access all these feelings, learn to self-regulate when needed and live fully no matter what happens.
+I believe it is important for us to access all these feelings, learn to self-regulate when needed and live fully no matter what happens.

 With somatic practices—mindfulness, body-fullness and heart-fullness—it is possible to move with the unknown while returning to center often (resilience) or even to move into the unknown while being centered.
 When we find ourselves reacting with habits of contraction, we can allow a pause to create a moment of spaciousness and make a choice to respond in a way that aligns with what we want in the world.
 Building new habits and patterns takes time, and that’s why we use the term “practice.”

 Holding the paradoxes of collapse and regeneration, despair and delight, fear and centeredness, is not easy, but it can be simple.
-So that access to choice and full embodiment is possible at all times.
+Access to choice and full embodiment is possible at all times.